kutyel/miin-routine/README.md

 # Miin Routine 💅🏻

-Elm App that usess Firebase, Google Auth and custom-elements to take care of you. 😘
+Elm App that uses Firebase, Google Auth and custom-elements to take care of you. 😘